 This week’s (January 03, 2011) McKinsey missive focuses on the strategic value of IT in M&A. All well and good, and I encourage your review, but I think there is a bigger issue, and that is the value of knowledge in M&A.

 IT is a knowledge capacity.
-It is not just a tool, but through software, represents the embedded process knowledge of an organization, and to a lesser extent, explicit knowledge.
-Unfortunately, most systems still fail to recognize the representation issues of knowledge, and therefore explicit knowledge remains hard to retrieve and even harder to interpret.
-Which is why knowledge is so important in M&A. The hard assets, and I include databases and document repositories within the purview of hard assets, may not be as valuable without the right people around to interpret them.
+It is not just a tool, but through software, it represents the embedded process knowledge of an organization, and to a lesser extent, explicit knowledge.
+Unfortunately, most systems still fail to recognize the representation issues of knowledge, and therefore explicit knowledge remains hard to retrieve and even harder to interpret, which is why knowledge is so important in M&A. The hard assets and I include databases and document repositories within the purview of hard assets, may not be as valuable without the right people around to interpret them.

 But again, IT is just one form of knowledge.
-Organizations must also take into account culture, strategy, how collaboration takes place, views on competency, how knowledge is transferred, how knowledge is measured, communities of practice continuity, innovation, partnerships and practices.
+Organizations must also consider strategy, how collaboration takes place, their definitions of competency, how knowledge is transferred, how knowledge is measured, communities of practice continuity, innovation, partnerships, and practices.

 For those who have seen me speak, they know I make a point to avoid the use of the term “best practice” and that my proclivity for “practice” over “best practice” comes from my M&A experience.
 Every merger or acquisition I have been involved with, as participant or advisor, ends up with duplicate processes, many of which have been designated “best” by the originating organization.
 When the M&A work concludes, it is clear that “best” is contextual at best and meaningless at worst.
 What happens is a blending of practice based on necessity.
 The merger or acquisition creates a new context, and practice needs to be revisited—few if any of the “bests” survive.